MikimotoH/ux_repo/README.md

 ## Description
 The file unpack_archive.py is the core to extract archive files.

-The file sqs_consume_publish.py is the engine to consume msg in the SQS input queue,
+The file sqs_consume_publish.py is the engine to consume msg in the SQS input queue, and upload extracted children files to the bucket/_extracted folder.

 ## System Requirements
   + Ubuntu 14.04